Navigation: Program use > Configuration > Modules >

 To extend program functionality, we implemented plug-in modules.
 The module structure lets you to reduce your program size and purchase costs (you pay only functionality, which you need).

-SNMP Data Logger supports few types of modules (fig. 5.1.1 - 5.1.3):
+SNMP Data Logger supports a few types of modules (fig. 5.1.1 - 5.1.3):

-|•||Data filter - data filters allow you to filter your data and modify values of parser variables;|
+•Data filter - data filters allow you to filter your data and modify a value of parser variables.

-|•||Events handling (fig.12) - an external plug-ins used to handle events generated by the SNMP Data Logger software.
-Once an event occurs (for example: "Data source is opened" or "Configuration changed"), the plug-in creates a text message using the specified template and sends a notification, do some actions, such as execute programs, scripts and etc. The form of the notification or actions depends on the plug-in settings.
+•Events handling (fig.12) - these plug-ins are used to handle events generated by the SNMP Data Logger software.
+Once an event occurs (for example, "Data source is opened" or "Configuration changed"), the plug-in creates a text message using the specified template, sends a notification, does some actions, executes a program or a script, etc. The form of the notification or actions depends on the plug-in settings.

 Fig. 5.1.1.
 Activating plug-ins

 Fig. 5.1.3 Activating events handling plug-ins

 You can easily install a new module.
 Usually, you should start the installation file and click the "Next" button for a few times.
 The installation wizard will detect a place of your SNMP Data Logger software and place a plug-in module and all distributive files to the "Plugins" folder, which is in the program folder (by default X:\\Program Files\SNMP Data Logger\Plugins).

 After the program restart, a module will be loaded and initialized.
 If the module is supported by our software, the module name will appear the modules list (Fig. 5.1.1-5.1.3).
 Most modules require additional settings.
 If you want to configure the plug-in module, click the "Setup" button near it.
 If you selected the module and the "Setup" button is not active, then the module doesn't have additional settings and can work without additional settings.
 Please, read a user's manual of the corresponding plug-in for additional information.